How many times have you found yourself repeating a customer service issue several times to the same agent?

 Have you ever eaten at a Subway?
 Their operating model is different than most other fast food restaurants.
 You tell the sandwich artist exactly how you want your sandwich prepared and they prepare it as you watch.
 This model would seem to result in a perfect sandwich every time.

 I happen to eat at Subway four or five times a week, something I have done for a number of years.
 I listen to the orders of the patrons around me and I watch the food being prepared.
 If I were not already a skeptic, I would be astonished at the number of mistakes being made.

 It is a rare trip to a Subway where I do not observe a communication gap between the customer and the employee.
 While the problem is sometimes the fault of the Subway employee, more often the problem is due to the fact that the customer is on their cell phone while placing their order.
 Or distracted by talking to the person they are with.
 Or while listening to their iPod.
 Or a dozen other distractions.

 The unfortunate reality is that communication requires two, or more, parties to be focused on the conversation.
 Too often one party is distracted.
 The result is imperfect communication.
 At Subway, the result is simply a sandwich prepared in a manner different than the customer desires.
 What about at your place of business?
 What happens when a conversation fails?
 Could it result in the loss of a customer’s business?
 In an emergency room, could the result be the loss of a patient’s life?

 Communication without distraction is rare in our world today.
 If we are in the customer service business we must work hard to overcome the distractions, use our listening skills and be present in every conversation we have with our customers.
-Focus on the task of doing our jobs, which is to make the customer happy, in spite of challenges presented to us by our customers.
+We must also focus on the task of doing our jobs, which is to make the customer happy, in spite of challenges presented to us by our customers.

 Want to learn about how Dexcomm, specifically, can improve your call handling with customer service?
 Visit our services page and read about how we can help you!